bgachara/bgachara.github.io/posts/support_eng.md

 - Good documentation and an easy-to-understand operational model.
 - Takes up the role of both customer service and technical support, this is listens to the customer with empathy, focuses on friendliness and experience while also listening so a problem can be solved and focusing on resolving technical issues.

 - Main duties
   - Troubleshoot technical issues
-  - Setting up accpunts
+  - Setting up accounts
   - Repairing and replacing
   - Training and assisting.
   - Logging and tracking issues
   - Documenting and maintaining processes.

 - Why is it needed?
   - Companies provide solutions to customers
   - Positive experiences lead to increase in business.
   - Companies with good support are regarded as more trustworthy leading to higher customer retention rates.
   - Support also help troubleshoot their own products contributing to product improvement which further leads to more desirable products.

 - Learn techniques for diagnosing and resolving problems.
 - Develop procedures for reoccuring problems.
 - Communicating with clients on updates and resolutions.
 - Learn everything related to the product/domain you are supporting.
 - Online/Live support.

 - Roles of technical support
   - Valuable help to clients and teammates
   - Good customer service skills
   - Strong critical thinking skills
-  - Intereest in new and developing technology
+  - Interest in new and developing technology
   - Ability to get to the root of the problems quickly.
   - Patience to help customers through a series of actions to resolve a problem.

 - Soft skills are positive behaviors and attitudes that are used to effectively communicate, collaborate and manage conflict.
 - Include customer service mindset, communicating, being organized, leading, solving problems and being flexible and adaptable.
 - Always learn how to improve soft skills.